Skip to main content

 Managing agents and templates

+YOLO Mode (both regular and Smart YOLO) only works with YOLO-compatible agents that support automated execution.
+These agents are marked with in the agents documentation.
+Available agents must be configured in your workspace settings.
 If your preferred agent isn’t available in the dropdown, see how to add additional agents.
 For more control over CLI-based agents, you can create Custom CLI Agents with custom arguments and permissions.
-To customize handoff prompts with your own instructions, see Templates documentation for creating user query, plan, and verification templates.

 Preventing interruptions